On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Algebraic Criteria for the -rank

-Thus if $|x|\equiv 5, 7\bmod 8$, there is no chance that both \eqref{eqp} and \eqref{eqq} are satisfied and so $L_1$ is \textit{not} contained in an unramified $C_8$-extension $M_1/K$.
+Thus if $|x|\equiv 5, 7\bmod 8$, there is no chance that both \eqref{eqp} and \eqref{eqq} are satisfied and so $L_1$ is \textit{not} contained in an unramified a.f.p.\ $C_8$-extension $M_1/K$.
 Looking back at \eqref{split2}, we see that $\pt$ splits in $L_1/K$ if and only if $x$ satisfies

 Hence, assuming that \eqref{split2} holds, we find that $\left(\frac{\oalpha}{(w)}\right) = \left(\frac{\oalpha}{(z)}\right)$ if and only if